-Since our inception through September 30, 2018, our operations have been financed primarily by net proceeds of \$210.2 million from sales of our preferred units and convertible preferred stock and through the \$205.0 million in upfront payments from the AbbVie Agreement.
-As of September 30, 2018, we had \$308.7 million of cash, cash equivalents, and marketable securities.
-As of September 30, 2018, we had an accumulated deficit of \$97.1 million.
+Since our inception through September 30, 2019, our operations have been financed primarily by net proceeds of \$210.5 million from sales of our convertible preferred stock and through the \$205.0 million in upfront payments from the AbbVie Agreement.
+In addition, on February 7, 2019, we completed our IPO through issuing and selling 9,739,541 shares of common stock at a public offering price of \$19.00 per share, including 489,541 shares sold pursuant to the underwriters' partial exercise of their option to purchase additional shares.
+We received aggregate net proceeds from the offering, net of underwriting discounts and commissions and offering expenses, of \$168.2 million.
+As of September 30, 2019, we had \$381.4 million of cash, cash equivalents, and marketable securities.
+As of September 30, 2019, we had an accumulated deficit of \$189.3 million.